By Nikki Phipps

 (Author of The Bulb-o-licious Garden)

 Assessing storm damage of trees can be a daunting task.
 However, what many people do not know is that most trees have their own unique healing abilities, which can take the worry (or necessity) out of any storm damage tree’s repair.
+Read on for more info on storm damage tree repair.

 Tree Bark Damage